RajkumarGara/Homebridge-Pi/README.md

 * Follow the steps in [homebridge-homekit](https://github.com/homebridge/homebridge/wiki/Connecting-Homebridge-To-HomeKit).

 ## Running the setup
-* Run [`TCP Server`](./pico_server.js) on Pi.
-Make sure Node.js was installed before running the code.

-    ```bash
-    node pico_server.js
-    ```
-* Execute [`Pico-W`](https://github.com/RajkumarGara/pico-network-serial-port/blob/main/main.py) code by following the steps on [github](https://github.com/RajkumarGara/pico-network-serial-port).
-Make sure the devices (either LMDI-100 or Mechonet) are connected to the [Pico-W](https://github.com/RajkumarGara/pico-network-serial-port?tab=readme-ov-file#images).
+* Setup the `Pico-W` following the steps on [github](https://github.com/RajkumarGara/pico-network-serial-port).
+Make sure the device (either LMDI-100 or Mechonet) are connected to the [Pico-W](https://github.com/RajkumarGara/pico-network-serial-port?tab=readme-ov-file#images).

 * Control lights or window coverings through Apple HomeKit or Homebridge Accessories.
-Using a HomeKit accessory connects Homebridge to the TCP server, sends the relevant command, and then disconnects.
+Operating a HomeKit accessory connects Homebridge to the TCP server, sends the relevant command, and then disconnects.

     ![HomeKit](img/2.jpg)

     ![Homebridge Accessories](img/4.jpg)

-## Features of the TCP-Server
-1. Recognizes a client as Pico-W when it receives first packet with “pico_{any-number}” upon connecting and uses this to create a named pipe.
-2. Identifies another client as Homebridge.
-3. Receives data from Homebridge and forwards it to Pico-W.
-4. Monitors data written to the named pipe and relays it to Pico-W.
-5. Removes the named pipe when Pico-W disconnects.

 ## Devloper Notes
 * To see which plugins are linked to Homebridge, run the following command in the homebridge terminal.